TL;DR

 The United Kingdom is in the grip of a silent epidemic.
 In 2025, the pressures of modern work, economic uncertainty, and an "always-on" culture have converged, pushing millions to the brink.
-A staggering new report from the Chartered Institute of Personnel and Development (CIPD) reveals that over 55% of the UK's workforce now report experiencing symptoms of burnout, a significant jump from previous years.
+A staggering new report from the UK public and industry sources of Personnel and Development (CIPD) reveals that over 55% of the UK's workforce now report experiencing symptoms of burnout, a significant jump from previous years.

 This isn't just about feeling tired or stressed; it's a profound state of emotional, physical, and mental exhaustion that is crippling careers, straining relationships, and overwhelming our National Health Service.
 As individuals seek help, they are met with a stark reality: NHS waiting lists for mental health services have swelled to unprecedented lengths, with some patients waiting over a year for specialist therapy.